View Mildred Patton's Obituary on timesgazette.com and share memories

 In lieu of flowers, donations may be made to the Bainbridge United Methodist Church.

-A special thanks to the wonderful caregivers at Ohio Living Quaker Heights, Miami Valley South Hospital and Ohio's .
+A special thanks to the wonderful caregivers at Ohio Living Quaker Heights, Miami Valley South Hospital and Ohio's Hospice of Dayton.

 Arrangements entrusted to The Westbrock Funeral Home.